 I think I have been asked “Where am I from?” a lot since I was a child.
 It was a question that always felt a little uncomfortable, even if the person expressed a genuine curiosity.
-If I deflected from the implied question and answered that I was from California, or Southern California, or Seal Beach as the questioning progressed, it would inevitably lead to “but where are you from from?”
+If I deflected from the implied question and answered that I was from California, or Southern California, or Seal Beach as the questioning progressed, it would inevitably lead to “But where are you from from?”

-This was before I had the tools to recognize that this question is a microaggression.
+This was before I had the tools to recognize that this question was a microaggression.
 It was always confusing if this was a racist question or genuine curiosity as I am of mixed race of Asian descent, thus hard to pinpoint from a geographic perspective.
 I wish that I had known that an appropriate response would have been to say, “My grandparents came from Japan in the early 1900s and my father came from China for his Ph.D. at UCLA.”
 Or even, “Do you realize that’s kind of a racist question?”
 Context is everything, but it’s also hard to judge on the fly when you are in a conversation with a stranger.

 And that’s not to say that I’m not guilty of asking questions either.
-I asked my daughter’s friend in college where he learned to speak such perfect English because I knew he was from Thailand and I thought that maybe he went to an American School there (he did).
-She called me out that my question was racist and I simultaneously both chastened by my question and proud of my daughter’s willingness to intervene.
+I asked my daughter’s friend in college where he learned to speak perfect English because I knew he was from Thailand and I thought that maybe he went to an American School there (he did).
+She called me out that my question was racist and I was simultaneously both chastened by my question and proud of my daughter’s willingness to intervene.

 From my point of view, I had met a bunch of kids from The American School when I lived in Tokyo for a summer and it blew me away how these kids who had never left Japan spoke such perfect English, down to American slang!
 It always impresses me … not just fluent English but “English as if you grew up here.”